 How many lawyers work at Patterson Law?

-We have a combined total of 29 lawyers, with 19 lawyers based in our Truro office, 22 in Halifax, 4 in New Glasgow and 7 in Bridgewater.
+We have a combined total of 48 lawyers, with 15 lawyers based in our Truro office, 22 in Halifax, 4 in New Glasgow and 7 in Bridgewater.

 How many hours will I be expected to work?

 We do not set a billable hours target for students.
 While we expect our students to record their time and to carry a workload similar to that of our associates, the emphasis of our student program is on learning and skills development.
 We look at recorded hours for students to determine if they are getting enough work and are learning how to properly manage files.

 Associates have a target of 1,600 billable hours per year and 300 non-billable hours per year.
 Every associate is also assigned a financial target.